gozeloglu/cache/README.md

 		fmt.Println("foo does not exist in cache.")
 	}

+	// Peek one of the key without updating access order. val, found = c.Peek("key")
+	if found {
+		fmt.Println("key found in cache. value is", val)
+	} else {
+		fmt.Println("key does not exist in cache.")
+	}

 	// Clear cache.
 Remove everything from cache. c.Clear()
 	fmt.Printf("cache cleared. length is %v\n", c.Len)